BAJUKA/SQuAD-NLP/readme.md

 ## Future Work
 * Analyze the results produced by the model to understand where it has gone wrong so that I can make changes to improve on these(like smart span!).
 * Improve the R-NET model as I am not satisfied with the F1 score.
 The fault may be in the implementation of the answer pointer which is not giving the expected results.
+* Implement a GUI interface which accepts the question and passage and displays the answer.
 * Experiment more.
 I have just started exploring the question answering domain and want to implement and experiment with more papers as I read them.